-(a) Request for review.
-Except as otherwise provided by law, a claimant aggrieved by all or part of an adverse benefit determination upheld by a qualified employer's appeals committee pursuant to 85A O.S. § 211, may appeal the determination to the Commission en banc by filing an original and four (4) copies of a Commission prescribed CC-Form-211 Request for Review of Adverse Benefit Determination with the Commission within one (1) year after the claimant's receipt of notice that the determination, or part thereof, was upheld.
-The CC-Form-211 shall:

-(1) include a copy of the adverse benefit determination being appealed to the Commission en banc; and

-(2) clearly and concisely address each issue in the adverse benefit determination that the claimant wants reviewed, and state the relief sought.
+- (a) Except as otherwise provided by law, a claimant aggrieved by all or part of an adverse benefit determination upheld by a qualified employer's appeals committee pursuant to 85A O.S. § 211, may appeal the determination to the Commission en banc by filing an original and four (4) copies of a Commission prescribed CC-Form-211 Request for Review of Adverse Benefit Determination with the Commission within one (1) year after the claimant's receipt of notice that the determination, or part thereof, was upheld.
+The CC-Form-211 shall: - (1) include a copy of the adverse benefit determination being appealed to the Commission en banc; and - (2) clearly and concisely address each issue in the adverse benefit determination that the claimant wants reviewed, and state the relief sought.
 General allegations of error do not suffice.
-Allegations of error concerning matters not included in a timely filed CC-Form-211 shall be deemed waived.

-(b) Proceedings for review.
-The Commission shall assign a file number to the CC-Form-211 upon receipt, and, within ten (10) days thereafter, shall mail or send an electronic copy thereof to the qualified employer.
-The matter shall be set for oral argument before the Commission en banc or the assigned Administrative Law Judge in accordance with Part 10 of this Subchapter.

-(c) Proceedings related to oral argument before the Commission en banc and submission by the parties of written arguments as an aid to the Commission en banc shall be governed by 810:10-5-66(c)-
+Allegations of error concerning matters not included in a timely filed CC-Form-211 shall be deemed waived. - (b) The Commission shall assign a file number to the CC-Form-211 upon receipt, and, within ten (10) days thereafter, shall mail or send an electronic copy thereof to the qualified employer. - (c) Proceedings related to oral argument before the Commission en banc and submission by the parties of written arguments as an aid to the Commission en banc shall be governed by 810:10-5-66(c)- - (f).
+The qualified employer's written argument shall be accompanied by an appendix that includes a copy of the employer's benefit plan and the entire administrative record established by the internal process of the qualified employer's plan.